Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 The Financial Readiness Program offers a wide range of services to assist Soldiers, Family members, civilian employees and retirees with their finances.
 The program training and counseling opportunities.
 The workshops and training programs cover financial topics to include: budgeting, financial goal setting, financial planning, pre-retirement planning, credit usage, credit repair, insurance, investing, and other consumer fraud.
 Individual counseling sessions can be scheduled for advice on consumer topics to include: major purchases, bankruptcy, TSP, home ownership, investing, and retirement.

 Financial Readiness workshops are designed to assist Soldiers and Families formulate plans to provide for a comfortable lifestyle while allowing the opportunity to develop a sense of financial stability.
 The Financial Readiness Program will assist in preparing a working family spending plan.
 Individuals experiencing or anticipating financial difficulties can receive financial counseling.
+Appointments are encouraged.
+Call the Financial Program Office at Army Community Service at 608-388-3540.

 Cost of Living at Fort McCoy, Wisconsin is below the national average making Fort McCoy an affordable place to live and raise your family.
 There is no Cost of living Allowance (COLA) for Fort McCoy.